jameshegarty/rigel/systolic.md

 =========

-Fn = systolic.makeFunction( name, input, output, valid )
+Fn = systolic.lambda( name, input, valid )

-If input, output, and valid are nil, then this function will always run (valid bit will be wired to true).
-Similar to a verilog always@1 block.
+If valid is 'true' (lua boolean), then this function will always run (valid bit will be wired to true).
+Similar to a verilog always@ block. valid can also be a boolean parameter, if you want to explicitly refer to it. if valid is nil, then the compiler will create a valid bit and wire it up using the default behavior.

 Fn:addPipeline(ast)